arminreiter/AzureBillingApi/README.md

       * if 5 GB data transfer is for free and you have 4 GB in each period - then it should be free.
 But in the given timespan (2 periods) - it's summed up to 8 GB and the library returns the costs for 3 GB.
 2. Documentation
    * Troubleshoot section in readme file
-   * blog post
-   * configuration of active directory
-   * parameters in Console
+   * parameters in sample console
    * billing period as parameters
-3. NuGet package
-4. Code improvements
+4. Code improvements?
 5. ...